-A few weeks ago I made a batch of these red bean and rice burgers, and both Kevin and I, as well as a few friends, absolutely loved them.
+A few weeks ago I made a batch of these red bean and rice burgers that we shared with a few friends who absolutely loved them.
 Bean burgers are one of the most convenient foods to keep on hand, and these ones freeze well too.
 In fact, they are much nicer when cooked after being frozen.
 One of the problems with bean burgers is that they tend to fall apart, but not these ones; they hold well on the grill too!

 A few points to note when making these Red Bean and Black Rice Burgers

-If you are using canned beans, make sure you drain them well, and only coarsely mash them so that they don’t become pasty.
+If using canned beans, drain them very well and mash them only coarsely so the mixture doesn’t become pasty.

-Texture — The addition of black or brown rice, as well as the shiitake mushrooms, provide some ‘bite’ or meatiness, and a nice overall texture that balance out the softness of the beans.
+The combination of black or brown rice and shiitake mushrooms adds bite and a subtle meatiness that balances the softness of the beans.

-To save time, you may use leftover rice.
-Cold black or brown rice will work great.
+To save time, leftover rice works perfectly — cold black or brown rice is ideal.

-Flavour combo — What makes these burgers taste great is the flavour combination.
-I find cumin to really bring out a somewhat meaty taste, combined with miso paste and soy sauce for some umami boost.
-Paprika, black pepper and chilli sauce add some kick without making these bean burgers too spicy.
+What really makes these burgers shine is the flavour balance.
+Cumin brings out a savoury, almost meaty note, while miso paste and soy sauce add depth and umami.
+Paprika, black pepper, and chilli sauce provide gentle warmth without making the burgers overly spicy.

-Binder — In previous vegan burger recipes featured on this blog, some of the binders that I’ve made use of are oats (as in these Chickpea and Eggplant Burgers), a combination of chickpea flour and starch (in these Vegan ‘Tuna’ Patties), potatoes (in these Lentil Burgers) and brown rice flour (in these Vegan TVP [Textured Vegetable Protein] Meatballs).
+In previous vegan burger recipes on this blog, I’ve experimented with a variety of binders, each offering slightly different results.
+These include oats (used in these Chickpea and Eggplant Burgers), a combination of chickpea flour and starch (in these Vegan “Tuna” Patties), potatoes (in these Lentil Burgers), and brown rice flour (in these Vegan TVP (Textured Vegetable Protein) Meatballs).

-If you want to avoid gums in this recipe, simply use a flour mix that doesn’t contain any gums.
-Or you can also substitute with some oats.
-As with the previous burgers mentioned above, they will still hold their shape.
+If you prefer to avoid gums, you can simply use a gum-free flour mix or substitute with oats — the burgers will still hold their shape nicely.

-Freezer-friendly — The recipe yields a big batch that’s great for freezing.
-Make sure to separate each burger with a layer of parchment paper so that they don’t stick to one another when frozen.
-Having these burgers on hand make lunches or dinners very convenient.
-Feel free to halve the recipe if you want to make a smaller batch.
+This recipe makes a generous batch that’s perfect for freezing.
+Separate each burger with parchment paper before freezing to prevent sticking.
+Having these on hand makes lunches and dinners incredibly convenient.
+Feel free to halve the recipe if you’d like a smaller batch.

 Red Bean and Black Rice Burgers